 Foreign Securities Risk.
 The Fund's investments in foreign securities can be riskier than U.S. securities investments.
 Investments in the securities of foreign issuers (including investments in ADRs and GDRs) are subject to the risks associated with investing in those foreign markets, such as heightened risks of inflation or nationalization.
 The prices of foreign securities and the prices of U.S. securities have, at times, moved in opposite directions.
-In addition, securities of foreign issuers may lose value due to political, economic and geographic events affecting a foreign security traded on U.S. exchanges could be affected by, among other things, increasing price volatility, illiquidity, or the closure of the primary market on which the security (or the security underlying the ADR or GDR) is traded.
-You may lose money due to political, economic and geographic events affecting wars, military conflicts and sanctions.
+In addition, securities of foreign issuers may lose value due to political, economic and geographic events affecting a foreign issuer or market.
+During periods of social, political or economic instability in a country or region, the value of a foreign security traded on U.S. exchanges could be affected by, among other things, increasing price volatility, illiquidity, or the closure of the primary market on which the security (or the security underlying the ADR or GDR) is traded.
+You may lose money due to political, economic and geographic events affecting a foreign issuer or market, including wars, military conflicts and sanctions.
 The Fund normally will not hedge any foreign currency exposure.